 \section{Acknowledgments}

-This work is funded by the National Natural Science Foundation of China (12371373, 12171412).
-KJ is partly supported by the National Key R\&D Program of China (2023YFA10\\08802), the Science and Technology Innovation Program of Hunan Province (2024RC1052), the Innovative Research Group Project of Natural Science Foundation of Hunan Province of China (2024JJ1008).
+We would like to thank the referees for their insightful comments that greatly improved the paper.
+This work is funded by the NSFC grants (12371373, 12171412).
+SS is supported by Science Challenge Project (TZ2024009).
+KJ is partly supported by the National Key R\&D Program of China (2023YFA1008802), the Science and Technology Innovation Program of Hunan Province (2024RC1052).
 This work was carried out in part using computing resources at the High Performance Computing Platform of Xiangtan University.